jens-maus/RaspberryMatic/README.md

 As the RaspberryMatic project is an open source based project everyone is invited to contribute to this project.
 Please note, however, that functionality within the corresponding eQ-3 OCCU binaries can not be modified as the main HomeMatic services (rfd, ReGaHSS, HMServer, etc.) are provided in binary format by the [OCCU](https://github.com/eq-3/occu) project and not compiled from sources.
 Nevertheless, if you are a talented developer and want to contribute to the success of RaspberryMatic feel free to send over pull requests or report issues / enhancement requests.

 ### :moneybag: Donations [![Donate](https://img.shields.io/badge/donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RAQSDY9YNZVCL)
 Even for those that don't have the technical knowhow to help developing on RaspberryMatic there are ways to support our development.
 Please consider sending us a donation to not only help us to compensate for expenses regarding RaspberryMatic, but also to keep our general development motivation on a high level.
 So if you want to donate some money please feel free to send us money via [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RAQSDY9YNZVCL).
+And if you are running a business which might integrate RaspberryMatic in one of your products please contact us for a regular donation plan which could not only show that you do care about open source development, but also could secure your product by ensuring that development on RaspberryMatic continues in future.

 ### :construction: Development
-Building your own RaspberryMatic sd card image is a very straight forward process using this build environment – given that you have sufficient Linux/Unix knowledge and you know what you are actually doing.
+Building your own RaspberryMatic SD card image is a very straight forward process using this build environment – given that you have sufficient Linux/Unix knowledge and you know what you are actually doing.
 But if you know what you are doing and which host tools are required to actually be able to run a RaspberryMatic build, it should be as simple as:

 ```
 $ git clone https://github.com/jens-maus/RaspberryMatic